kiranlpatil/MyBuildCost-MBCV-/README.md

  9. Time complexity should be minimum.
  10. Performance testing must be completed.
  11. Solution approach must be discussed before development.
+ 12. Before check in on development branch build prod aot. (gulp build.prod.aot)
+ 13. Handle exception in backend with proper error handling.
+ 14. If have any schema change, do changes in admin export functionality.

  # Definition of DONE for QA: